 An Airtable base contains all of the information you need for a particular project or collection.
 Each of the square icons on your homepage is a different base.
 It's kind of like a workbook in a traditional spreadsheet, and can contain multiple tables of content.
 For example, a base for a sales pipeline could have separate tables for sales leads, companies, and deal opportunities, whereas a base for planning a wedding could have separate tables for potential venues, attendees, and wedding registry items.

-Unlike a traditional spreadsheet, you don't have to view your tables as flat grids—you can also view a table as a calendar, a gallery of large cards, or even a kanban board.
+Unlike a traditional spreadsheet, you don't have to view your tables as flat grids—you can also view a table as a calendar, a gallery of large cards, a kanban board, a Gantt chart, or on a horizontal timeline.

 Airtable provides a number of convenient ways to create a new base.
 Select one of the options below to get started: